STAC-USC/RA-GFT/readme.md

+Implementation of the region adaptive graph fourier transform (RA-GFT) from [1].

-Eduardo Pavez, Benjamin Girault, Antonio Ortega, and Philip A. Chou.
-Region adaptive graph Fouriertransform  for  3D  point  clouds.
-In 2020  IEEE  International  Conference  on  Image  Processing  (ICIP).IEEE, 2020
+[1] E. Pavez, B. Girault, A. Ortega, and P. A. Chou.
+Region adaptive graph Fourier transform  for  3D  point  clouds.
+IEEE  International  Conference  on  Image  Processing  (ICIP), 2020